C# Liskov Substitution Principle

 }Code language: C# (cs)

-Second, define the Car and Truck classes that inherit from the Vehicle class.
+Second, define the Car and Truck classes inherited from the Vehicle class.
 The Drive() method in each class displays a message in the console:

 public class Car : Vehicle